How To Prepare General Knowledge For TISSNET

 Static General Knowledge

-Importance to questions based on Indian History, International organisations, Economics, Polity and Science & Tech is seen to be given.
+Importance to questions based on Indian History, Politics, Social Studies, Science & Technology, Environment, Sports, Arts & Culture is seen to be given.
 Most of the static part can be prepared from Manorama Year book or any other GK reckoner.
 You can also Google these topics but unless you make written notes of everything, it will be a futile exercise.
 GK booklets of various coaching institutes like T.I.M.E, Insights on India and Career Launcher are easily available in the market.
 Those can also form a good source to cover up major topics quickly.
 Lucent’s General Knowledge is also a good book for static GK.

 Having said that, I am not the paper setter to tell you exactly how to prepare and from what.
 There is no substitute to hard work and making it a habit to be updated with the recent developments goes a long way in life.
 I think many things in life are like Cooking.
 You need to have the required ingredients, necessary temperament and the grit to work hard which should be combined in adequate proportion to come up with the desired result.
 Anything less and you miss out on the final list and end up wasting a precious year.
 So let’s begin to cook our way to TISS!